onchainengineering/hmi-wirtual/docs/admin/networking/workspace-proxies.md

 ## Step 2: Deploy the proxy

-Deploying the workspace proxy will also register the proxy with coderd and make the workspace proxy usable.
+Deploying the workspace proxy will also register the proxy with wirtuald and make the workspace proxy usable.
 If the proxy deployment is successful, `coder wsproxy ls` will show an `ok` status code: